PharmGKB/PharmCAT/docs/specifications/Outside-Call-Format.md

 #### Activity Scores

 String matching also applies to activity scores.
 For example, one possible activity score for CYP2D6 is "≥6.0".
 If you provide "7.0", this will result in a no call.
 Simlarly, if we look for an activity score of "0.0" and "0.25", and you provide "0.1", this will also result in a no call.

-Consult the [Phenotypes List](/Phenotypes-List) for a complete list of named alleles, phenotypes and activity scores.